MarionC749/LIDA-SEEDS/README.md

 ## Data 📊

 The `Raw_Data` (in `Data`) folder contains all the raw datasets required for the collecting, integrating and cleaning steps.
-The processed datasets can be found in the `Processed_Data`.
+The processed datasets can be found in the `Processed_Data` folder.

-Different datasets were collected, cleaned and joined to have the following variables ready for modelling:
+The following datasets were collected:

 ### Existing Community Growing Schemes Data
 Variable | Description | Data Scale | File Type | Publication Year | Acquisition Date | Source